The generalized Phillips' spectra and new dissipation function for wind-driven seas: Introduction

-In contrast to the Phillips model \cite{Phillips85} of wind-wave spectra $\omega^{-4}$ \cite[as well as the semi-empirical model by Toba ][that gives the same spectral slope]{Toba1972} the weakly turbulent Kolmogorov-Zakharov cascade solutions \citep{ZakhFil66,ZakhZasl83a} appear to be `self-sufficient' for explaining exponents $-4$ of direct and $-11/3$ of inverse cascades as inherent features of deep water wave spectra governed by constant spectral flux in an equilibrium range of wave scales.
-Thorough analysis of wind-wave balance shows that this equilibrium range where nonlinear resonant interactions are dominating does exist for typical conditions of wind seas and for wave scales we are really interested in \citep{YoungVledder93,BPRZ2005,ZakharovBadulin2011DAN}.
-It must be admitted that the scheme of wind-wave balance by Phillips \cite{Phillips85} remains the most recognized one in the wind-wave community in spite of a number of unresolved questions on this scheme correctness.
-The most critical questions concern mechanisms of wave input and dissipation.
-Today, our knowledge of these mechanisms is mostly empirical and their description is mostly based on quasi-linear parameterizations.
-Thus, one has a conceptual gap between this quasi-linear vision of spectra close to $\omega^{-4}$ and the `utterly nonlinear' authentic \cite{Phillips58} spectrum $\omega^{-5}$.
-The present paper is aimed at filling this gap following the theory of wave turbulence \citep{ZakhFalLvov92} and its recent extension \citep{NewellZakharov2008}.
+In his thorough and prophetic study Phillips missed a key physical feature of nonlinear transfer in wind-wave spectra: the wave-wave interactions are able to provide an equilibrium state `on their own' in absence of wind input or wave dissipation.
+Thus, the weakly turbulent Kolmogorov-Zakharov cascade solutions \citep{ZakhFil66,ZakhZasl83a} appear to be `self-sufficient' for explaining exponents $-4$ of direct and $-11/3$ of inverse cascades as inherent features of deep water wave spectra governed by constant spectral fluxes in an equilibrium range of wave scales.
+Thorough analysis of wind-wave balance shows that this equilibrium range where nonlinear resonant interactions are dominating does exist for typical conditions of wind seas and for wave scales we are really interested in \citep{YoungVledder93,BPRZ2005}.
+The corresponding arguments have been presented recently both in terms of physical scales of nonlinear transfer \citep{ZakharovBadulin2011DAN} and universal links of wind wave parameters \citep{Badulin2014Univ}.

-One of the point of critics of the weakly turbulent approach is restrictions on wave scales (or time of evolution) when the corresponding asymptotic expansions are formally valid.
-Generally, the basic assumptions of the theory fail to be valid at long time and/or very short or very long wave scales.
-At the same time, for particular solutions these basic assumptions keep their formal validity for infinitely long time in the whole range of wave scales.
-Newell and Zakharov \cite{NewellZakharov2008} proposed to consider the corresponding wave spectra as \emph{generalized Phillips spectra} in wave turbulence.
+A remarkable fact is that the weakly turbulent approach can be extended beyond the equilibrium range to the domain where an alternative mechanism competes with the nonlinear transfer on equal terms.
+This concept of the generalized Phillips' spectra has been developed recently by \cite{NewellZakharov2008}.
+The basic assumptions of the weak turbulence theory can keep their formal validity for infinitely long time in the whole range of wave scales.
+These special solutions provide an alternative treatment of the classic Phillips spectrum $\omega^{-5}$ within the weak turbulence theory rather than within the concept of water surface singularities due to breaking.